 Woodridings, Harrow

-An early commuter estate situated between the River Pinn and Uxbridge Road in south-west Hatch End, no longer identified on most maps
+No longer identified on most maps, Woodridings was an early commuter estate situated between the River Pinn and Uxbridge Road in south-west Hatch End

 Following the arrival of the railway, the first 50 houses were laid out on former farmland here in 1855.
 Borrowing an Italianate design lately used in Swiss Cottage and St John’s Wood, the properties were intended to attract families who wanted a grand residence but could not afford a more exclusive address.

-The large red brick semi-detached houses with their ostentatious façades and gentrified names were set well back from the road.
+Large, semi-detached houses with ostentatious façades and gentrified names were set well back from the roads.
 Most homes had two or three servants, often drawn from nearby Pinner.
-Milk was delivered from Woodridings Farm, on the other side of Uxbridge Road, until the land was developed in the mid-1920s.

 Admiral Nelson’s daughter Horatia and two of her married sons bought three houses on the Woodridings estate.